Microsoft/go/eng/doc/fips/README.md

 This list of major changes is intended for quick reference and for access to historical information about versions that are no longer supported.
 The behavior of all in-support versions are documented in the sections above with notes for version-specific differences where necessary.

 ### Go 1.24 (Feb 2025)

+See the [Microsoft build of Go 1.24 FIPS changes](https://devblogs.microsoft.com/go/go-1-24-fips-update/) blog post for a summary of the Feb 2025 changes.

 - Introduces macOS crypto backend `darwincrypto`.
 - Support `GODEBUG=fips140=on` as an alias for `GOFIPS=1`.